Maine Army National Guard: Early history

+18th and 19th centuries

+In 1775, Maine Soldiers rushed to the Battle of Bunker Hill and the siege of Boston.
+Mainers would continue to serve through the end of the war.

 Maine saw incursions from the British yet again during the War of 1812.
 British forces threatened the city of Portland in 1814, having seized Bangor and Castine earlier that year.
 The citizens of Southern Maine appealed to the government of Massachusetts for aid, as Maine was still part of Massachusetts.
 The federal government also ordered Massachusetts Governor Caleb Strong to send troops to defend Maine.
 Governor Strong declined, as his politics differed from those of President Madison.
 He would leave Maine to the British.

-This understandably outraged the citizens of Maine, who rallied their own militia for their defense.
-The commander of the militia, General Alfond Richardson, began preparations for the defense of the town of Portland in defiance of Governor Strong's orders, stating that even though he was only an officer of the militia, he was still a soldier of the United States and was bound under the Constitution to protect those under him.
+This outraged the citizens of Maine, who rallied their own militia for their defense.
+The commander of the militia, General Alfond Richardson, began preparations for the defense of the town of Portland.
+He stated that even though he was only an officer of the militia, he was still a soldier of the United States and was bound under the Constitution to protect those under him.
 Forts Scammel and Preble were both manned with 200 troops and the batteries on those islands were reinforced.
 In addition, batteries and redoubts were built on the landward side of town to protect from an invasion overland.
 The Portland Light Infantry Company manned the forts in the harbor from September through October, but following the failed British assaults on New York, Maryland and Louisiana launched from Canada, major offensives effectively ended altogether and no defense of southern Maine was necessary.
-Formed in 1803 in Portland, the company is the longest serving unit in the Maine Army National Guard.
+Formed in 1803 in Portland, the company (Forward Support Company, 133rd Engineer Battalion) is the longest serving unit in the Maine Army National Guard.

 Due to the actions of Major General Richardson and the men of the Maine Division of Militia, the British decided that the fortifications around Portland were too strong and cancelled the attack.
 However, the implications of this event carried over into the political realm in a major way.
 The District of Maine, which had been dissatisfied with the government of Massachusetts since its annexation in the 1600s, now had enough with being a part of a state that would abandon it to the British.
 The actions of Major General Richardson propelled the push for Maine's statehood, which would occur six years later in 1820.

 The Maine National Guard was officially established in 1820 as a State Militia, when Maine entered the Union (as a result of the Missouri Compromise).
 Forty years later, more than 72,000 Soldiers from Maine fought to preserve the Union during the Civil War (1861–65).